Julie Lythcott-Haims: Author

 Her 2017 memoir, Real American, describes coming to terms with her racial identity.
 Her father was a prominent African American physician, her mother white and British, and she was the only non-white student in her high school graduating class.
 The New York Times review said: “Her feelings metamorphose into palpable anger and resentment as she reaches adulthood, and she finally begins to grasp the perversity of a system that tries to undermine Black Americans from the moment they arrive in the world.”
-The reviewer said Real American takes the reader on a journey from the author’s initial feelings of self-loathing because of her racial makeup to a sense of self-worth.
+The reviewer said Real American takes the reader on a journey from the author's initial feelings of self-loathing because of her racial makeup to a sense of self-worth.
 “By allowing us to witness a woman coming to terms with herself, and finding nothing but pride and love there, she offers a blueprint for how others might try to do the same.”
 Real American won the 2018 PEN Oakland Josephine Miles Literary Award.

 Lythcott-Haims' 2021 book, Your Turn: How to Be an Adult, presents her insights and strategies on living a successful adult life for young people entering adulthood.
 It discusses adult relationships, maintaining physical and mental health, managing money, and other adult responsibilities.

+Politics

+In 2008, Lythcott-Haims was chosen as a Barack Obama delegate to the Democratic National Convention from California's 14th congressional district.

-In November of 2022, Lythcott-Haims was elected to the Palo Alto city council.
+In November 2022, Lythcott-Haims was elected to the Palo Alto city council.

+In 2023, Lythcott-Haims announced her candidacy for California's 16th congressional district in the 2024 United States House of Representatives elections.
+In the nonpartisan primary on March 5, 2024, she finished in eighth place, thereby failing to reach the general election.

 Personal life

 Lythcott-Haims has two adult children and is married to Dan Lythcott-Haims.
 She lives in Palo Alto, California.

-In 2008, Lythcott-Haims was chosen as a delegate to the Democratic National Convention from California’s Congressional District 14 for then senator Barack Obama.